 Related post – How to Have More Joy in Your Life

 Self-care means different things to different people.

-Self-care doesn’t have to be all taking bubble baths and getting massages (but if you have the time, then go for it!)
+Self-care doesn’t have to be all about taking bubble baths and getting massages (but if you have the time, then go for it!)